 Blue Yeti Accessories

 There are a few accessories that I recommend purchasing, along with the Blue Yeti.
 When purchasing any of these accessories, it is important to verify the compatibility with the Blue Yeti because of its unconventional design.

 The first is a pop filter, which will prevent the loud popping sounds from certain words (usually that start with the letter “P”).
 This will certainly help the Blue Yeti sound better.
 I use a simple foam pop filter, which was under $15 on Amazon and does the job.

-The second accessory I recommend is a boom arm, which will be mounted to your desk and will be used to get your Blue Yeti as close to your mouth as possible.
+The second accessory I recommend is a boom arm, which will be mounted to your desk and used to get your Blue Yeti as close to your mouth as possible.
 There are plenty of options that vary in price.